ganap/swasth-clinicans-helpApp/src/pages/topics/working-with-mental-status-exam.md

 You can add a Mental status exam on your client's profile anytime.
 To create a new, follow the steps below:

-1. Navigate to the client's Overview page
+1. Click on Clients link on the navigation bar.
 2. In Notes > Click Add Note > Mental Status Exam

 ![](/img/mse_1.png)